An Evening With... PinkPantheress

 An Evening With...
-PinkPantheress is the third concert tour by the British singer-songwriter PinkPantheress.
-It began in Brixton, England, on 18 September 2025 and concluded in Oakland, California, on 13 November 2025.
+PinkPantheress was the third concert tour by the British singer-songwriter PinkPantheress in support of her 2025 mixtape Fancy That.
+It began on 18 September 2025 in London, England, and concluded on 2 June 2026 in Berlin, Germany.

 Background

 The United Kingdom leg was announced on 7 April 2025, alongside the announcement of her mixtape, Fancy That.
 The North American leg was announced on 17 June of the same year.

+On 9 December 2025, PinkPantheress announced an expansion of the tour for 2026, adding new dates across North America, and on 27 February 2026, a further expansion was announced with new dates in the UK and Europe.

 Critical reception

 Reception for the show was positive.
 Kyann-Sian Williams of NME said, "It may not have reinvented the live experience, but it proved PinkPantheress' real gift: she knows how to turn a massive venue into something intimate, funny and unhinged."

-Setlist
+Set list

-This set list was taken from the 18 September 2025 concert at the O2 Academy Brixton.
-It does not represent all shows throughout the tour.
+The set list below is adapted from the 24 October 2025 show in New York City.
+It does not represent all shows.